MicrosoftDocs/fabric-docs/docs/data-engineering/environment-ws-migration.md

 ms.date: 10/01/2023
 ---

-# Migrate the workspace libraries and Spark properties to an default Environment
+# Migrate the workspace libraries and Spark properties to a default Environment

 The Data Engineering/Science experience at workspace setting has been upgraded.
 Adding new libraries and Spark properties are no longer supported in workspace setting.
 Instead, you can create a Fabric Environment, configure the library and property in it and attach it as the workspace default Environment.
 The existing libraries and Spark properties in your workspace need to migrate to a default Environment.
 In this tutorial, you learn how to migrate the existing workspace libraries and Spark properties to an Environment.